 Carbohydrates are a molecule made up of Carbon, Hydrogen and Oxygen only.
-It is a group which includes sugars, starch and cellulose.
+It is a group that includes sugars, starch and cellulose.
 They are known as saccharides in terms of biochemistry.
-There are four types of saccharides: monosaccharides, disaccharides, oligosaccharides and polysaccharides.
+There are four types of saccharides based on the number of monomers: monosaccharides, disaccharides, oligosaccharides and polysaccharides.

 They are nutritional molecules and are found in a variety of foods.
-Examples of carbohydrates include glucose, lactose, cellulose, etc.
+Examples of carbohydrates include glucose, lactose, fructose, sucrose, starch, etc.

 Structurally a carbohydrate confers to the formula (CH2O)n.
 However, not all carbohydrates follow it.
 It has an aldehyde or ketone as a functional group.